NTD-Modelling-Consortium/run-sch/README-fitting.md

 - There can be a maximum number of tasks that can be submitted at a time on HPC clusters.

 - Before running `runProj_{species}.sh`, we have to manually choose `species` in `run-sch/sth_amis/{disease}_projections_per_IU.py`.

+- Projections are done by IU (i.e. one array job per IU).
+Indexing for the array numbers of the projections starts from 0 and goes up to the total number of IUs